14 Baha 168 B.E. (Baha’i Calendar)

 When we re-started this co-op house a couple of years ago, one of the first purchases we made was a backyard fire pit.
 Our house didn’t have very much in savings at the time, but when one of our housemates saw a fire pit on sale for about $100, we knew we couldn’t turn it down.
 It’s an odd looking thing–it looks like a cross between a Weber grill and a witches’ kettle, except elevated maybe about three or four inches above the ground.

 I guess it’s a rite of spring like baseball, but a bit more cozy.
 It was nice to step outside and watch my friends’ faces flicker in the firelight as we talked.
-They grilled some brats and wieners. which always taste better grilled.
+We grilled some brats and wieners. which always taste better grilled.
 While it’s not easy to see many stars in this part of Madison, I can make out some of them like the Big and Little Dippers, and it’s more than I what I could usually see in Chicago.
 At one point I actually saw a huge shooting star light up the sky.

 I had already partially changed into my pajamas and was wearing my pajama bottoms when I went outside.
-They now smell of smoke, as does my jacket, so my sheets will be smelling smoky tonight.
+They now smell of wood smoke, as does my jacket, so my sheets will be smelling smoky tonight.
 Not a bad way to fall asleep…